SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Last Stand**
 >
-> The first time in an encounter that Hoplon is reduced to 0 Stam- na, he instead has 1 Stamina and gains damage immunity 10 until the end of his next turn.
+> The first time in an encounter that Hoplon is reduced to 0 Stamina, he instead has 1 Stamina and gains damage immunity 10 until the end of his next turn.
 When Hoplon is reduced to 0 Stamina again, each ally within 5 squares of him gains damage immunity 3 and deals an extra 5 damage on strikes, all until the end of the encounter.

 ###### Iron Champion Doru